ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 2. Client sends a token request to AS for the corresponding security groups for its application groups using the KDC as the audience.
 3. Client sends join requests to KDC to gets the keys for these security groups.
 4. Client authorises to the Broker with the token (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
 5. A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
-RS validates the PUBLISH message by checking the topic's security group association and the stored token.
+RS validates the PUBLISH message by checking the topic stored token.
 6. A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
-A topic filter may correspond to multiple topics but MUST belong to a single security group.
-If requested topics are in multiple security groups, then these topics SHOULD be separated into the corresponding topic filters in the SUBSCRIBE message.
+A topic filter may correspond to multiple topics.
+RS validates the SUBSCRIBE message by checking the stored token for the Client.

 # Security Considerations